TUCAN1/ceresUdeA/README.md

 # Requirements

-This version was tested for macOS with M1 chip and for Ubuntu.
+This version was tested for macOS with Intel, M1 chip and for Ubuntu.

 The next part of this README was taken from the original CERES pipeline available in [rabrahm/ceres](https://github.com/rabrahm/ceres).